kamilwyremski/festa2/admin/js/ckeditor/skins/moono-lisa/readme.md

 This skin has been made a **default skin** starting from CKEditor 4.6.0 and is maintained by the core developers.

-For more information about skins, please check the [CKEditor Skin SDK](https://docs.ckeditor.com/ckeditor4/docs/#!/guide/skin_sdk_intro) documentation.
+For more information about skins, please check the [CKEditor Skin SDK](https://ckeditor.com/docs/ckeditor4/latest/guide/skin_sdk_intro.html) documentation.

 Features
 -------------------
-"Moono-lisa" is a monochromatic skin, which classifieds a modern, flat and minimalistic look which blends very well in modern design.
+"Moono-lisa" is a monochromatic skin, which offers a modern, flat and minimalistic look which blends very well in modern design.
 It comes with the following features:

 - Chameleon feature with brightness.